 (2) A person who exhibits, communicates or divulges in whole or in part the contents of a notification made under section 340K(5) to any person except for the purposes of, and in accordance with, this Part commits an offence.

-[Section 340LB inserted by No. 19 of 2016 s.
+[Section 340LB inserted: No. 19 of 2016 s.
 50.]

 340L.
 When report of investigator may be published